openapi-json-schema-tools/openapi-json-schema-generator/modules/openapi-json-schema-generator-gradle-plugin/samples/local-spec/README.md

 This example assumes you have Gradle 6.8.3+ installed.
 No gradle wrapper is provided in samples.

-First, publish the openapi-generator-gradle-plugin locally via `./gradlew assemble publishToMavenLocal` in the module directory.
+First, publish the openapi-json-schema-generator-gradle-plugin locally via `./gradlew assemble publishToMavenLocal` in the module directory.

 Then, run the following tasks in this example directory.